August 26, 2013

-So they can hit some of the issues but really, still, you know, it's a different kind of therapist that really needs to address a trans person.
+They can hit some of the issues, but really, still, it's a different kind of therapist that really needs to address a trans person.

 Do you think it's important for the therapist to be transgender, or do you think that "as long as you're sensitive to our issues"?

-They're sensitive, and very knowledgeable, you know.
 Very knowledgeable and sensitive.
 They don't have to be transgender.
-You know, because a lot of good doctors are not transgender; but they understand what has happened in the body to cause this.
+Because a lot of good doctors are not transgender, but they understand what has happened in the body to cause this.
 And so that gives them a greater understanding of how it could be.

 Other people are getting caught up with the way they were raised and the way they were taught.
-You know, that mindset that's been put into you, and how this society has dealt, you know.
-But with a doctor, or some doctors, that do this, they know that if this doesn't happen in the body, and it's happening in the mind, it's real to them.
+You know, that mindset that's been put into you, and how this society has dealt.
+But with a doctor, or some doctors that do this, they know that if this doesn't happen in the body, and it's happening in the mind, it's real to them.
 And the only way to correct it is to correct the body.
-Because you're not going to change that, I feel, and wake up in the morning and say, "Oh, Miss Ross.
+Because you're not going to change that I feel and wake up in the morning and say, "Oh, Miss Ross.
 I feel like Miss Ross."

 And I put on my clothes and my dress.
 And I always, everywhere I go; it's a whole feeling for me.
 It gives me a sense of a high self-esteem for myself.
 No matter who knows that I'm transgender.
 I don't care.
 I want them to know.

 Let me talk to you about your activism.
-I mean, you've become quite the activist.
+You've become quite the activist.
 And we have known each other a long time.
 I remember watching you kind of grow into this role as an activist.
-And now you are quoted in the newspaper frequently when there are issues that affect the transgender community.
+And now, you are quoted in the newspaper frequently when there are issues that affect the transgender community.
 Can you talk to me just a little bit about what made you become an activist?

 Oh, right now they want to banish the prostitutes.
-And specifically they're targeting transgender prostitutes -- and in the area where I once worked, and was a prostitute, and was arrested.
-And I spoke before the City Council Monday and I informed them of my history with the city, and that I had been locked up more times for not committing a crime than for the times I was committing one.
+Specifically, they're targeting transgender prostitutes -- and in the area where I once worked, and was a prostitute, and was arrested.
+And I spoke before the city council Monday and I informed them of my history with the city, and that I had been locked up more times for not committing a crime than for the times I was committing one.